 - You cannot claim tax exemption for the premium paid by your employer under the group health insurance policy of the employer.

 - You cannot claim tax exemption for the service tax paid on the premium of the health insurance policy.

 Phew, that was a long article right?
 We know, but there’s so much to uncover about health insurance, we couldn’t keep it short.

 Our health insurance plans are taking shape and we are adding last minute touches to present to you the best we can.
 Do drop your suggestions on what else we can do at firstname.lastname@example.org.
-Rest assured, we will try our best to make it a part of our Health Insurance plans.
+Rest assured, we will try our best to make them a part of our Health Insurance plans.

-Now that we know, how many breaths we take every day, how many do you think are the ones that count?
+Now that we know how many breaths we take every day, how many do you think are the ones that count?
 Food for thought!